Ministry of Colleges and Universities: Governance

 The Minister of Colleges and Universities is a member of the Executive Council of Ontario (or cabinet) reporting to the Premier and held accountable by the Legislative Assembly of Ontario.
-The deputy minister manages the operations of the ministry that includes five main divisions.
+Its deputy minister, the senior civil servant in the ministry, advises the minister and head oversees the day-to-day operations of the ministry's five main divisions.
 As a whole, the ministry has responsibility for administration of laws relating to post-secondary education and skills training in Ontario.
 The divisions cover employment and training, post-secondary education, strategic policy and programs, corporate management and services, and French-language education and educational operations.
 The divisions report to the deputy minister who then reports to the minister.
 The ministry works with several external advisory bodies to assist in the governance of the higher education system in Ontario.

 Function

-In addition to being responsible for the administration of policies, laws, and funding relating to Ontario's 24 colleges and 22 universities, the Ministry of Colleges and Universities is also responsible for the registration of career colleges as well as financial aid through the Ontario Student Assistance Program (OSAP).
+In addition to being responsible for the administration of policies, laws, and funding relating to Ontario's 24 colleges and 22 universities, the Ministry of Colleges and Universities is also responsible for the registration of private career colleges as well as financial aid through the Ontario Student Assistance Program (OSAP).
+It also plays a role in the province elementary and secondary education through its French-Language Education Division.